If you have questions about the 4-H Organization in general, please refer to the Wisconsin 4-H Website

 A: 4-H began in the United States with corn and canning clubs in the early 1900’s (1902).
 These clubs were started by public school educators.
 The beginning of what became 4-H in Wisconsin was initiated in 1903 when Ransom Asa Moore had the idea to get youth involved in teaching their parents about farming advances.
 By 1910 this movement has become so sucessful that he was able to hire an assistant, Thomas Bewick, who later became the first State 4-H Leader in Wisconsin.
 4-H formally originated with the Smith-Lever Act in 1914 which established the Cooperative Extension Service.

-Any other questions please contact Beth Johnson, Burnett County 4-H/Youth and Family Development Educator
+Any other questions please contact Beth Rank, Burnett County 4-H/Youth and Family Development Educator